 Helping Dislocated Workers

-Organizations that must downsize should establish a support system for impacted employees.
-This demonstrates the organization's concern for those being laid off.
-The support system begins by organizing a labor-management transition committee.
-These teams have proven to be very effective in helping employees make the transition to their next careers.
+What can help is for organizations to provide a support system.
+This shows a concern for those being laid off.
+This support system starts with a labor-management transition committee.
+These committees have proven to be very effective in helping employees make a transition to their next careers.

 A worker transition committee is composed of representatives of the employees, management, and community resources.
-They can identify the distinct needs of those being laid off and the types of available resources that can benefit them.
+They can identify the distinct needs of those being laid off and the types of available resources that can benefit them and develop a support system for their co-workers and themselves.

-Worker transition committees do not find jobs for laid-off workers but provide skills and information so those being laid off can make a smoother and faster transition.
+Worker transition committees do not find jobs for laid-off workers but provide skills and information so those being laid off can make informed choices for a smoother and faster transition.
 They usually focus on six areas that will help most laid off workers:

 · Transition Center